 Whom can I contact for further information?
-If you would like additional copies, without charge, of this proxy statement or if you have questions about the Annual Meeting, the proposals, or the procedures for voting your shares, you should contact our Chief Legal Officer, Mark Daniels, at (800) 719-0671.
+If you would like additional copies, without charge, of this proxy statement or if you have questions about the Annual Meeting, the proposals, or the procedures for voting your shares, you should contact our General Counsel, Dennis Cho, at (800) 719-0671.

-PROPOSAL 1 - ELECTION OF DIRECTORS
+PROPOSAL 1-ELECTION OF DIRECTORS

 Pursuant to our certificate of incorporation and bylaws, our Board is divided into three classes with staggered three-year terms.
-The total number of authorized directors on our Board is currently fixed at nine.
-The terms of such Class III directors will expire at the annual meeting of stockholders to be held in 2024.
+The total number of authorized directors on our Board is currently fixed at ten.
+The terms of such Class I directors will expire at the annual meeting of stockholders to be held in 2025.

-There are three nominees for Class III director at the Annual Meeting, Emily M. Leproust, Ph.D., William Banyai, Ph.D. and Robert Chess.
-Stockholders cannot submit proxies voting for a greater number of persons than the three nominees named in this Proposal 1.
-Each director to be elected will hold office until the annual meeting of stockholders to be held in 2024 and until his or her successor is elected and qualified or until the director's death, retirement, resignation or removal.
+There are four nominees for Class I director at the Annual Meeting: Nelson Chan, Xiaoying Mai, Robert Ragusa and Melissa A. Starovasnik.
+Dr. Starovasnik was appointed to the Board in August 2021 upon the recommendation of the Nominating and Corporate Governance Committee after an extensive search was conducted by a third-party search firm, and numerous candidates were considered.
+Stockholders cannot submit proxies voting for a greater number of persons than the four nominees named in this Proposal 1.
+Each director to be elected will hold office until the annual meeting of stockholders to be held in 2025 and until his or her successor is elected and qualified or until the director's death, retirement, resignation or removal.
 Each nominee is currently a director of the Company and has agreed to serve if elected, and we have no reason to believe that any nominee will be unable to serve.